Arizona Crop Information Site logo

 Two species of big-eyed bugs (genus Geocoris) prey on many pest species in cotton and other Arizona crops, providing free pest control that can be promoted through the use of selective chemistries.

-Spiders can play an important role in arizona crop fields, contributing to the biological control of pest insects.
+Spiders can play an important role in Arizona crop fields, contributing to the biological control of pest insects.
+Crab Spiders, Misumenops celer, are particularly good indicators of the natural enemy community's ability to suppress whiteflies.

 This guide describes "selectivity" and the role that selective insecticides can play in conserving natural enemies while still controlling our two key pests of cotton, whiteflies and Lygus bugs.